DaneSirois/session-socket/README.md

 ## session.disconnect([*socket*]):
 This method disconnects a socket instance from the library.
 Call it from within your disconnect handler.

-It is the shorthand way of calling `session.connections.disconnect()`.
+It is the shorthand version of calling `session.connections.disconnect()`.

 - This method takes 1 parameter.